Help Improve Elementary Science Education!

 A girl observing a cloud center

-We invite your district to participate in a federally funded research study to better understand the effect of a literacy-integrated science curriculum on children’s science learning.
-Interested in learning more?
-Email caesart@edc.org.
+CAESART invites your district to participate in a federally funded research study to better understand how early-grade teachers are integrating literacy into science instruction and how this relates to children’s science learning.

-Schools and teachers that participate in the study will receive:
+Schools and teachers who participate in the study will receive:

-• $1,000 per participating teacher/year (in accordance with district policies)
+• $1,000 per participating teacher (in accordance with school and district policies)

 The two-year study explores the effect of literacy-integrated science curriculum on children’s science learning over time.
 Researchers will collect data from kindergarten teachers and students in 2026/7 school year and first grade teachers and students in 2027/8.